ForensicTools/Chizel-475-2151_Patulski_Sigman/README.md

 * Runs locally on a targets machine collecting data.

 ## Gulp
-* Uses gulp to create workflow - defined in the gulpFile.js
+* Uses gulp to create workflow - defined in the gulpFile.js file
 * Some tasks are:
 * gulp - default task complies coffeescript and less files.
 * gulp genlib - moves all the dependecies into the right folders.